nextflow-io/vscode-language-nextflow/README.md

 - `nextflow.files.exclude`: Folders that should be excluded when scanning the workspace for Nextflow files.

-- `nextflow.files.scanWorkspace`: Scan the workspace for Nextflow scripts and config files on startup.

 - `nextflow.formatting.harshilAlignment`: Use the [Harshil Alignment™️](https://nf-co.re/docs/contributing/code_editors_and_styling/harshil_alignment) when formatting Nextflow scripts and config files.

   *Note: not all rules are supported.*